GEOC for Faculty

 Making A GEOC Course Approval Request

 The Curricular Procedures Manual provides step-by-step instructions, timelines, and other necessary information needed for launching new course requests, course revision requests, or other curricular changes to academic programs at Cal State East Bay.
 These procedures are in compliance with local CSUEB policy, CSU Chancellor's Office guidelines, and WASC accreditation standards.
 The details most germane to GEOC course requests are explained with step-by-step instructions in the Faculty Guide to GEOC Course Approvals.

-Contact Sarah Aubert at email@example.com for any Curriculog-related questions or issues.
+Contact Lead Curriculum Services Analyst/University Curriculum Coordinator, Sarah Aubert at email@example.com for any Curriculog-related questions, issues, or training.

 GEOC Review Criteria